Cisco Tetration overview

 Figure 1.
 Cisco Tetration architecture

 Q. What is the difference between a software sensor and a hardware sensor?

 A. Software sensors and hardware sensor differ as follows:

-● Software sensors are installed on the servers (virtual machine or bare metal).
-There are two types of software sensors: full-visibility and limited-visibility sensors.
-Full-visibility software sensors are available for major distributions of Linux, Microsoft Windows servers, and Microsoft desktops (Virtual Desktop Infrastructure [VDI] use case only) environments.
-These sensors collect telemetry data from every packet and every flow and also act as policy enforcement points.
-Limited-visibility software sensors provide only the conversation view required for application insights and policy generation on certain older operating systems.
+● Software sensors are installed on the servers (virtual machine, bare metal, or container host).
+Software sensors are available for major distributions of Linux, Microsoft Windows servers, and Microsoft desktops (Virtual Desktop Infrastructure [VDI] use case only) environments.
+These sensors collect telemetry data from every packet and every flow, process data, and the software packages installed, and they also act as policy-enforcement points when enforcement is turned on.

-● Hardware sensors are embedded into the switch Application-Specific Integrated Circuit (ASIC) itself.
+● Hardware sensors are embedded into the switch ASIC itself.
 They collect flow data within the switch ASIC from all the ports.

 Both types of sensors communicate the flow information to the Cisco Tetration Analytics platform in real time.